Kattankudy mosque massacre: Aftermath

 Then Sri Lankan President Ranasinghe Premadasa directed Sri Lanka Air Force helicopters to rush the injured to hospitals for urgent treatment.
 They continued to ferry the injured to hospitals throughout the next morning.
 Soon after the massacre, government troops launched an operation in the area to capture the killers.
 One of the helicopters involved in the search shot at two boat loads of LTTE rebels off the sea at Kattankudy.
 They were believed to be fleeing to India following the massacre.
 Casualties amongst the rebels were not confirmed.

 The incident was the worst massacre of civilians since the resumption the conflict on 11 June.
 All the victims were buried in a cemetery at the Meera Jumma Mosque, where mourners dug a long common grave for a row of coffins.

-Day after the massacre, more than 40 Tamil civilians were killed in Thirakkeni and on 8th August 49 Tamil civilians were killed in Oluvil in Ampara District by Muslims in retaliation.
+In the aftermath of the Kattankudy mosque massacre, multiple retaliatory killings against Tamil civilians were carried out by Muslim mobs.
+On 4 August 1990, the day after the massacre, more than 40 Tamil civilians were killed in an attack carried out by Muslim mobs in Thirakkeni.
+This was followed by another attack on 8 August 1990, in Oluvil in the Ampara District, where Muslim mobs killed 49 Tamil civilians as part of the reprisals.
+Subsequently, on the morning of 12 August 1990, a Muslim mob killed 37 Tamils at a refugee camp.
+Then, on 14 August 1990, Muslim mobs armed with knives and axes killed 85 Tamil civilians and left an additional 100 others injured in Chenkalady and Kudurippu in the Batticaloa District.
+According to the residents, they believed the attack was carried out by Muslims to avenge recent massacres of their own people.

 The LTTE also carried out several more attacks against Muslims in the Eastern Province and tit-for-tat killings continued on both sides.
+Over the course of two weeks following on from the Kattankudy massacre, four documented episodes of retaliatory violence by Muslim mobs resulted in the deaths of 211 Tamil civilians.

 The LTTE denied responsibility for the massacre and alleged that it was done by the government to get arms from the Islamic countries.
 However, in a 2015 interview, Karuna Amman, the former LTTE commander of the Eastern Province who defected in 2004, claimed that the attack wasn't sanctioned by the LTTE leadership and that the culprits were punished by Prabhakaran.
 The government's intelligence reports revealed that the LTTE leadership hadn't been informed beforehand about the attack.
 The UTHR(J) reported that the attack was the result of localized anger against Muslims over the violence against Tamils in the Eastern Province.

 Sri Lanka's largest Tamil party the Tamil National Alliance condemned the killings as "totally unacceptable".
 TNA leader R. Sampanthan told the BBC Tamil service:

 "I have to regret that the Tamil Tigers did not apologise for the mosque massacre...That was a mistake, but we have no hesitation whatsoever in apologising to our Muslim brethren for what happened 20 years ago..."